nagelt/nagelt.github.io/README.md

 Here's a list of simple interactive teaching scripts.
 Comments are welcome.

-A lot of the content is in German, as the material is used in lectures at a German university.
+A lot of the content is in German, as the material is used in lectures at Technische Universität Bergakademie Freiberg, Germany.

 For simple illustrations on soil mechanical topics, please click [here](https://nagelt.github.io/Teaching_Scripts).